johnemmanuelbond/loggers.larders/content/Events/Kidnapping Plot.md

 ### Kidnapper Movements
 Day 1: Lay low at the racetrack, Knick will go to the night market (early) to buy sleeping draughts for esmellia and to chat quickly with Kaire and Moser Wormwool.
 Turns out Knick has to track the party for a while and eventually finds out they're staying at the caverns?
 Knick does not tell Kaire about the prior run-in with the party (their alliance is tenuous).

 Day 2: Rhedda and Knick get word from Benevolence.
 Decide to use Chaz to entrap the party in the Birdfoot tunnels.
-These plans get moved up because the party is asking around the racetrack.
+These plans get moved up because the party is asking around the racetrack. -> [[The Pigeon Hole]]

 Day 3: